shakacode/react-webpack-rails-tutorial/README.md

 ```
 brew info qt
 ```
 Check the output.
-Install qt5
+Does the version say less than 5?
+If so, install qt5.
 ```
+brew uninstall qt
 brew install qt5
 ```